-Assesses the potential for this project to support economic activity, job creation, recreational access, scenic enhancements, climate change resiliency, educational opportunities, or other contributions to "Quality of Place" in the town or region where the project is located.
+Assesses the potential for this project to support economic activity, job creation, recreational access, scenic enhancements, climate change resiliency, environmental justice or equity considerations, educational opportunities, or other contributions to "Quality of Place" in the town or region where the project is located.
 For projects involving acquisition of land, documented support from the municipality in which the project is proposed is encouraged.